sourcegraph/cody-analytics-airgapped-public/README.md

 The script will send commands to the psql CLI on your computer

-If needed, see the Sourcegraph Docs page on [how to connect to your Sourcegraph database](https://sourcegraph.com/docs/admin/deploy/kubernetes/operations#access-the-database)

 1. Clone this repo to your computer with the psql CLI client installed
 2. Pull the latest commits to main
 3. Run the [run-sql-queries.sh](./run-sql-queries.sh) script, with the following args: